A Unified Taylor Framework for Revisiting Attribution Methods

-\textbf{First-order Taylor attribution} In first-order Taylor expansion, the linear approximation function $g(x) = \sum_{i} f_{x_i} \Delta_i$ is additive across features and can be easily interpreted.
-It is obvious that $f_{x_i} \Delta_i$ quantifies the contribution of $i$-th feature $x_i$ to the prediction. $a_i$ is denoted as the attribution score of $i$-th feature, i.e.,
+where $f_{x_i}$ denotes the derivative of $f$ with respect to $x_i$.
+The linear approximation function in first-order Taylor expansion, $g_1(\bm{x}, \Delta)$, is additive across features and can be easily decomposed.
+It is obvious that $f_{x_i} \Delta_i$ quantifies the contribution of feature $x_i$, i.e.,